maxemerick/maxemerick.github.io/_pages/about.md

 **Dec 2025:** I presented our paper "Incompressible Optimal Transport and Applications in Fluid Mixing" at the 64th IEEE Conference on Decision and Control ([slides](../files/CDC_25_slides.pdf)).

-**Aug 2025** I began serving as a Graduate Fellowship Writing Consultant for the UCSB Mechanical Engineering Department
+**Aug 2025** I began serving as a Graduate Fellowship Writing Consultant for the UCSB Mechanical Engineering Department.

 **Jul 2025:** I presented a talk at the 2025 SIAM Conference on Control and Its Applications titled "Tracking Control in the Wasserstein Space" ([slides](../files/SIAM_25_slides.pdf)).